Vifa: Norwegian ownership

-In 1961, preparing for his retirement, Niels Christian Madsen decided to sell the factory shares to his son, Carl Christian Nørgaard Madsen, and Radionette founder Jan Wessel, who by then had established their own loudspeaker manufacturing business in Norway, known by the name SEAS ("Skandinavisk Elektro-Akustisk Selskap").
-After the acquisition, the SEAS name and model nomenclature was applied to products from both factories, although the Videbæk-made models would have the words "SEAS Hroswitha" stamped into their magnet steel caps.
+In 1961, preparing for his retirement, Niels Christian Madsen decided to sell the factory shares to his son, engineer Carl Christian Nørgaard Madsen, and Radionette founder Jan Wessel, who by then had established their own loudspeaker manufacturing business in Norway, known by the name SEAS ("Skandinavisk Elektro-Akustisk Selskap").
+After the acquisition, technology was shared between the two plants, while the SEAS name and model nomenclature was applied to products from both factories.
+Videbæk-made models would have the words "SEAS Hroswitha" stamped into their magnet steel caps.

 The Danish and Norwegian factories had already collaborated to some extent during SEAS' startup in the late 40's, with the Videbæk factory supplying SEAS with inner suspension parts, which were difficult to manufacture to precision.
 The two now experienced great growth together, and were formally made sister companies in 1971.
 While the facilities in Moss, Norway focused on technological development and production at the higher end of the product stack, the Videbæk factory continued to manufacture more traditional and lower-cost products.

 Conflict

-The global economic turmoil of the seventies, compounded by frequent strikes, meant that changes had to be made in order to remain competitive.
-A new General Manager was appointed from the Danish arm in 1977, but decisions made in the following years, increasingly partial to the Videbæk factory, would cause escalating conflict between the two manufacturing sites.
-Among other things, attempts were made to covertly transfer the most profitable technology and equipment to Videbæk.
+Increasing global competition in the electronics industry during the 1970s led to lower profitability, and the two companies were hit by frequent strikes.
+Changes had to be made in order to remain relevant, and a new general manager was recruited from the Radionette subsidiary Radio Visjon A/S in Denmark.
+Decisions made in the following years, increasingly partial to the Videbæk factory, would cause escalating conflict between the two manufacturing sites.
+Among other things, attempts were made to covertly transfer the most profitable technology, tools and equipment to Videbæk.
 The transports were deemed illegal, however, and halted at the border.

-Attempts were also made to hand off the Moss factory, but a sale never materialized.
+Attempts were also made to hand off the Moss facilities, but a sale never materialized.
 Preparations were then initiated for the Norwegian site to be closed instead.
-This in turn was prevented when unions and politicians became involved.
-The strategy again shifted, this time in order to separate the two factories.
-The Videbæk premises were subsequently mortgaged, with the Danish stock as collateral, and a one-day-notice 1,3 million DKK default forced upon SEAS.
-The Videbæk factory was thus dropped into the hands of Ringkøbing Landbobank and the Danish management.
+This was in turn prevented when unions and politicians became involved.
+The strategy again shifted, this time in order to separate the two factories by means of economic force.
+The Videbæk premises were subsequently mortgaged, ostensibly to buy the Seas shares, but with the Danish stock as collateral.
+A clandestine arrangement with creditor Ringkøbing Landbobank in short order forced a one-day-notice 1,1 million DKK default upon SEAS, and also involved switching off the bank's Telex equipment until the next day.
+The Videbæk factory was thus dropped into the hands of the bank and the management at the Danish site.